cjacobsen2016/language-design/spec.md

 ### Built-in function `close` ###

 A type must implement `CloseOverrider` to override `close`.
-Receiver in `OverrideClose` method is set to the first parameter of `close`.
+Method receiver is set to the first parameter of `close`.

 ```go
 type CapOverrider interface {